Nearly Limitless Options

 The primary difference between the two account types is the timing of taxation.
 This difference is whether taxes are paid on the IRA contributions or if they are paid at the time of distribution.

+Yes, you can have both a Traditional IRA and a Roth IRA.
 As mentioned, the Traditional IRA and Roth IRA provide different tax advantages.
-If you and your financial professional decide having both accounts is right for you, the flexibility could potentially be beneficial now and in retirement.
-Here are three scenarios to consider.
+If you and your financial professional decide both accounts are right for you, the flexibility could potentially be beneficial now and in retirement.

 Which account is best for growth or value stocks?
 Should income-producing assets be held in a Traditional or Roth?
 What about REITs, rental properties, notes or other alternative investments?

-These are questions for your advisor or financial professional, but having both a Traditional and a Roth IRA arms you and your advisor with options.
+These are questions for your advisor or financial professional but having both a Traditional and a Roth IRA arms you and your advisor with options.
+This dual-IRA strategy allows for more nuanced portfolio management and diversification, potentially enhancing overall retirement savings.

 Video: Traditional IRA vs. Roth IRA